SpectroCoin/PrestaShop-Bitcoin-Payment-Gateway-Module/README.md

 **INSTALLATION**

-1. Upload files to your PrestaShop installations modules folder.
+1. Upload files to your PrestaShop modules folder.
 2. Go to your PrestaShop administration.
 Modules and Services -> "SpectroCoin" click [Install]
 3. Generate private and public keys
 	1. Automatically<br />